Articles in Featuring Felines are written by

-Following Tama's great success, two other rural Japanese stations appointed animals to try to emulate her, one choosing a cat (see Bus, below) and the other a dog: Maron is a Yorkshire terrier, stationmaster at Okunakayama-Kougen Station on the Iwate Ginga line in the north of the country.
-He has a full and very smart uniform; like Tama he's had a photo book published, and has an official web page.
+Following Tama's great success, two other rural Japanese stations appointed animals to try to emulate her, one choosing a cat (see Bus, below) and the other a dog: Maron was a Yorkshire terrier, stationmaster at Okunakayama-Kougen Station on the Iwate Ginga line in the north of the country.
+He had a full and very smart uniform; like Tama he had a photo book published, and an official web page.
 More stations then took up the trend.
 Another dog, Wasao, an Akita who was already well known in the northern prefecture of Aomori, was appointed to the special position of 'tourism stationmaster' at Ajigasawa station.
-There are also apparently three stationmaster goats, a pair of monkeys, possibly a rabbit, and one railway company even made a penguin an honorary stationmaster, though only for a day.
+There were also apparently three stationmaster goats, a pair of monkeys, possibly a rabbit, and one railway company even made a penguin an honorary stationmaster, though only for a day.

-Returning to cats, Bus (right), works at Aizu Ashinomaki Onsen station on the Aizu railway in Fukushima, central Japan; he was a stray who was taken in by rail workers in about 1999.
-Thought to be a Chinchilla hybrid, Bus was appointed as stationmaster in 2008 and spends much of his time sleeping in the station waiting room.
-Although his fame has not spread as far as Tama's, the railway reported an increase in passenger numbers after appointing him.
-Bus keychains can be purchased, and he has an official blog.
+Returning to cats, Bus (right), worked at Aizu Ashinomaki Onsen station on the Aizu railway in Fukushima, central Japan; he was a stray who was taken in by rail workers in about 1999.
+Thought to be a Chinchilla hybrid, Bus was appointed as stationmaster in 2008 and spent much of his time sleeping in the station waiting room.
+Although his fame did not spread as far as Tama's, the railway reported an increase in passenger numbers after appointing him.
+Bus keychains could be purchased, and he had an official blog.